 Here are three important strategies:

 Empty calories are calories in foods that don't have any nutritional value.
 Usually your body has no choice but to store these calories as fat.
 For example, foods like cookies and cake contain an excess of fat and sugar, without any of the vitamins, minerals or fiber that your body needs.

 Empty calories can also be found in foods that seem healthy, like whole wheat bread and yogurt.
 It's important to check nutrition labels and if you see added sugar, choose an alternative.
 To avoid empty calories, stick to whole foods including vegetables, fruits, whole grains and lean proteins.
 These foods will give you the fat and natural sugar you need, without the extra calories that your body will store as weight gain.

 It's easier to maintain a healthy weight if you eat the right portion sizes.
 This can be hard to do because portions in restaurants and in packaged foods can have multiple servings.
 Learn the recommended serving size for common foods so you don't overeat.
 You can use a chart or even your hand to get the right serving size.
 Try not to confuse servings with portions.
 A portion is the number of servings you give yourself.

 Stay physically active

-When it comes to weight loss, eating fewer calories is most effective.
-But physical activity can help prevent you from gaining the weight back.
+Eating fewer calories is most effective when it comes to weight loss, but physical activity can help prevent you from gaining the weight back.
 Aim for at least 150 minutes of moderate exercise or 75 minutes of vigorous exercise each week.
 You can split this up throughout the week, and do it in increments as short as 10 minutes.

 Every minute counts.
 Make sure you are reaching moderate or vigorous levels by paying attention to your breath.
 If you can talk but not sing, you are doing moderate exercise.
 If you can say a few words but not hold a conversation, you are doing vigorous exercise.
 You should also do weight training exercises twice a week to build and maintain lean muscle mass.